 “Oliver, be kind.
 Be patient.
 Let me have time.
 Time to get over that feeling there’s something evil in me.” – Simone Simon as Irena

-If you consider the time it was filmed, Cat People is a mightily gutsy, extremely frank and surprisingly scary horror movie.
+If you consider the time it was filmed, Cat People is a mightily gutsy, extremely frank and surprisingly scary horror movie — this multi-layered “monster flick” is characterized by both an incredibly ominous atmosphere and tantalizing sexual tension.

 A masterful meditation on love, religion, sexual desire and female psyche, Cat People is the first movie of legendary producer Val Lewton.
 In the early 1940s, RKO hired Lewton to head the studio’s horror unit and he was pretty much left alone to work on small-budget chillers.
 Lewton soon became famous for emphasizing atmosphere and psychological terror over rabid pandemonium.
 Cat People is perhaps the best of Lewton’s minimalist horror movies — an extraordinarily clever, frightful, fascinating little movie that has influenced countless of filmmakers.